Coronavirus Overview and Symptoms

-All City of Tampa parks are open along with the following park amenities.
+All City of Tampa parks are open.
 Residents will be able to utilize the amenities listed below only if practicing social distancing.
 Per Phase 2 of the state's Safe.
 Smart.
 Step-by-Step plan, all Florida residents are encouraged to avoid congregating in groups of 50 or larger.